The theory about the origin of flight

 - under water the animal was carried by its buoyancy in the beginning and, therefore, did not fall deep in case of imperfectness.

 Fig. 12.
 Rhamphorhynchus from the Solnhofen limestones, after O. Abel (1912).
-Note the long bony tail, even more conspicuous than in Archaeopteryx, in addition the large wing span by enormous elongation of the fourth finger.
+Note the long bony tail, even more conspicuous than in Archaeopteryx, in addition the short arm bones and the large wing span by enormous elongation of the fourth finger.

 As you may know from your own experience, you can well feel the motion in water if you move a hand through it, since water is 800 times denser than air.
 Moving a hand through the air as fast as you can does not create an unambiguous impression.This means that outside the water there were no criteria available which could offer a direction for the natural selection, but in the water things were different.
 In the water an animal can much better than in the air feel the appropriate arm movement that leads to the highest speed.
 It is certainly not a matter of chance that many water-dwelling vertebrates have independently developed modified arms for the generation of propulsion, though obviously utilizing different strategies leading to different shapes.